rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 The compiler is built using a tool called `x.py`.
 You will need to have Python installed to run it.
-But before we get to that, if you're going to be hacking on rustc, you'll want to tweak the configuration of the compiler.
+But before we get to that, if you're going to be hacking on `rustc`, you'll want to tweak the configuration of the compiler.
 The default configuration is oriented towards running the compiler as a user, not a developer.